candycode/candycode.github.com/site/toys/index.md

 #Toys

-This is a partial list of both personal and work-related public projects currently hosted on _GitHub_.
+This is a partial list of semi-active projects currently hosted on _GitHub_.
 They represent a subset of the list found in the _Portfolio_ section, which also includes some projects not yet open-sourced or simply unmaintained or discontinued.

 Although these projects do look unrelated, they are the basis, together with other non-yet-open-sourced projects, for some